 Install Windows 11 without TPM

-With Windows 11, microsoft take the decision that a TPM 2.0 (Trusted Platform Module) is mandatory to run windows 11.
-Due to this prerequisite, Windows 11 cannot be installed or upgraded on many computers.
-In this blog, we’ll look at what a TPM is, how to check if you have a TPM 2.0, and how to install Windows anyway.
+With Windows 11, Microsoft made the decision that a TPM 2.0 (Trusted Platform Module) is mandatory to run Windows 11.
+Due to this prerequisite, Windows 11 could not be installed or upgraded on many older computers.
+In this blog, we’ll look at what a TPM is, how to check if you have a TPM 2.0, and how to install Windows 11 anyway.

 What is a TPM?

-How can I check if a have an TPM 2.0
+How can I check if I have a TPM 2.0

-• If you do not have TPM then the window looks like this:
+• If you do not have a TPM, the window looks like this:

 wmic /namespace:\\root\cimv2\security\microsofttpm path win32_tpm get /value

-How to Install Windows 11 without an TPM 2.0
+How to Install Windows 11 without a TPM 2.0

-Disclamer: You have to consider that by disabling the TPM check you may not have support for important security features and it is not guaranteed that windows will work properly.
+Disclaimer: You have to consider that by disabling the TPM check you may not have support for important security features and it is not guaranteed that Windows will work properly.
 The TPM is used for features such as Device Health Attestation, SecureBIO, System Guard and Windows Hello.

-• Create an boot stick (On Mac I use e.g. etcher)
+• Create a boot stick (on Mac I use e.g. Etcher)

 • Select the language and click start installation